the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/labs/lab2_dictionaries/_index.md

 {{< code-action >}} `total_num_games()`
 - Paramter: a dictionary
-- Output: an integer value representing the number of games in the given dictionary
+- Return value: an integer value representing the number of games in the given dictionary

 {{< code-action >}} `get_genres()`
 - Paramter: a dictionary
-- Output: a list of the genres available in a given dictionary
+- Return value: a list of the genres available in a given dictionary

 {{< code-action >}} `num_games_per_genre()`
 - Paramters: a genre, a dictionary
-- Output: an integer value representing the number of games available for the given genre in the given dictionary
+- Return value: an integer value representing the number of games available for the given genre in the given dictionary

 {{< code-action >}} `get_games_for_genre()`
 - Paramter: a genre, a dictionary
-- Output: a list of games available for the given genre in the given dictionary
+- Return value: a list of games available for the given genre in the given dictionary

 <br>